apache/fluo/README.md

 A [Percolator][2] prototype  for [Accumulo][1].
 This prototype relies on Accumulo 1.6.0 which has [ACCUMULO-1000][3] and [ACCUMULO-112][5].
-[ACCUMULO-1000][3] makes cross row transactions possible and  [ACCUMULO-112][5] makes it possible to effeciently find notifications.
-Theoretically this prototype is to a point where it could run in a distributed manner.
+[ACCUMULO-1000][3] makes cross row transactions possible and  [ACCUMULO-112][5] makes it possible to efficiently find notifications.
+Theoretically, this prototype is to a point where it could run in a distributed manner.
 But this has not been tested.
 The pieces are in place, CAS is done on the tablet server and the Oracle is a service.